 Most folks jump into talent acquisition by sending hundreds of LinkedIn messages to prospective candidates and pitching them on why their company has such great perks.

 Taking this approach misses the most critical step in successful talent acquisition: defining the problem you need people to solve.
-If you think about the strongest performers in your current company, they are the folks who are deeply committed and engaged by the problems you are solving.
+If you think about the strongest performers in your current company, they are the individuals who are deeply committed and engaged by the problems you are solving.

 Some team members will focus on the overarching mission of your organization (for example, solving finance for entrepreneurs or creating a platform to share knowledge), while others will look at the tactical challenges they can personally take on (such as building the strategy for a B2C product or defining a new approach to recruitment and putting it into practice).

-So every time you invest your limited resources in adding to your head count, it should be to solve specific critical challenges that are blocking the overall growth of your company.
+So, every time you invest your limited resources in adding to your head count, it should be to solve specific critical challenges that are blocking the overall growth of your company.

 Success in any role emerges from the intersection of competence and commitment.